• Overview

 A value stream is created.

-The HCL DevOps Plan project is integrated into the value stream.
+The DevOps Plan project is integrated into the value stream.
 All the work items are imported to HCL DevOps Velocity and you can access project data and manage issues.
 Each dot in the value stream page represents a card.
 Select the dot to display a card with information about the dot, including its history.

 ucv-ext-compass:1.1.57.tar